AhkkashK/MangaWorld/README.md

 - Develop a more aesthetically pleasing website with additional features such as the ability to read manga.
 Unfortunately, I can't implement this because there are no available links.

-Don't hesitate to give me some advice, i will be extremely grateful !
+Don't hesitate to give me some advices, I will be extremely grateful !